Horticulture Operative or Landscape Construction Operative

 Delivery model

-Attendance at Plumpton College's Horticulture and Landscaping Centre one day week during term time (approx 32 full days a year) alongside quarterly workplace competency and efficiency observation and assessments.
+Attendance at Plumpton College's Horticulture and Landscaping Centre one day week during term time (approx 32 full days a year) alongside quarterly workplace reviews and assessments.

 End Point Assessment